cb2078/tetris-ai/readme.txt

 Tweaks to the implementation to make it more similar to the nes game.
-Firstly, DAS should only be lost when pressing left / right again.
-Also wall charges need to be implemented.
+This includes adding wall charges.

 Write a search function to find all the placements given a shape.
 BFS should be sufficient for now.
 Depends on a hash table for remembering visited